phavelar/mixtape/README.md

 The code was mostly done using Test Driven Development (TDD) so, tests should cover most of the code.

 ## Future Enhancements/Changes required for scaling the application.
 My presented solution works by reading the entire contents of the mixtape.json in memory, so for a very large file it won't work.
+So, I would need to walk the file using streaming APIs, that is read it in chunks and process changes on these chunks, in a way that memory isn't ever an issue.
-For such cases, a better solution is to leverage a document database such as MongoDB or CouchDB.
+For such cases, a better solution is perhaps to leverage a document database, such as MongoDB or CouchDB.
 The application becomes trivial, just use the database native queries to modify the document.
-Let the databasee engine deal with replication/concurrency and follow that database best practices.
+Let the databasee engine deal with replication/concurrency and follow its best practices for scaling needs.